sophiajt/sophiajt.github.io/content/2023-08-30-case-for-nushell.md

 Sure - we all still use 8-bit machines while flipping through a manual we printed trying to find the exit code description to understand why a command failed.

-I hear you: "but jt, look, it doesn't matter how archaic this stuff is, if we all agree to use it things keep working."
+I hear you: "but, look, it doesn't matter how archaic this stuff is, if we all agree to use it things keep working."

 I dunno - these arguments just don't hold up.
 We'd still be using C as our main systems language because it's the most documented, most portable, etc. But, by and large, we don't.
 We're increasingly choosing other languages.